High School Fishing Program

 - Promoting your fishing club and its events on social media: 5 points per monthly promotion(s) (send proof of promotion, such as a screenshot of the social media post, with this form)

-- Building personal Monofilament Recovery and Recycling Program bins and providing them to school fishing club members – 5 points per bin per student
+- Building personal Monofilament Recovery and Recycling Program bins and providing them to school fishing club members, local fishing clubs, or public fishing areas: 5 points per bin

 Dates: March 12 – April 30, 2021